Creative Workshops

 Reconnecting to the Body workshop-a 6-week online workshop

 The body carries our stories, but sometimes delving into these stories can be difficult and painful to navigate.
 We have to engage in acts of radical and deep reflection to fully embody and write about the traumas, beauty, pain and healing that our bodies are capable of holding.
-This online workshop will ask you to engage in these acts of radical reflection in order to explore your relationships to the body through free writing, memoir and poetry.
+This online workshop will ask you to engage in these acts of radical reflection to explore your relationships to the body through free writing, memoir and poetry.
 We will explore how writers embody their experiences through poetry and prose by studying contemporary poets and writers who are engaging with discussions about the body and chronic illness, pain, trauma and healing.
 Participants will be given the opportunity to generate new work as well as to engage with their own work (or ideas) in progress.
 This workshop will also help participants to engage more deeply with their writing and to learn how to effectively respond to and critique the work of their peers.

-Crafting persona: Creating Strong Voices for Historic Pieces
+Crafting Persona: Creating Strong Voices for Historic Pieces

 When crafting stories and narrative poems, creating compelling characters and voices is vital to bringing the reader into the story’s world.
 Writing in the voice of a historical character can add an even bigger challenge to creating your character’s persona in ways that are authentic and emotionally true to the story you are endeavoring to tell.
 In this workshop, we would discuss: The challenges associated with writing personas with the added weight of historical realities or biographies, how to write historical characters that are authentic and interesting, juggling historical settings, facts and dialogue with your original storytelling, and much more.
 We would also read poems and novel excerpts as mentor to show the range of possibilities when creating engaging personas.